Structures of the right atrium and ventricle.

 Just a bit above, you’re going to find the next structure highlighted here in green which is known as the pulmonary valve.
 Now, the pulmonary valve is positioned at the transition from the conus arteriosus and the structure that I pointed out before – this structure here – which is then the pulmonary trunk.
 The pulmonary valve is a very important structure because it prevents blood from flowing back into the right ventricle during diastole.
 Now, this valve has 3 cusps and opens during ventricular systole when the right ventricle pumps blood into the pulmonary arteries.
 Closure of the pulmonary valve contributes to the second heart sound, the famous lub-dub.
 In this case, the second heart sound would be the dub.

-Next, we’re going to be back on this image to show you here highlighted, the right pulmonary artery, which you can see here just for a bit of location.
-We’re standing what you can see here.
+Next, we’re going to be back on this image to show you here highlighted, the right pulmonary artery, which you can see here just for a bit of location and understanding what you can see here.
 Now, the right pulmonary artery is longer and also larger than the left.
 Now, the right pulmonary artery takes deoxygenated blood to the right lung.
 But if we look here at the anterior view of the open thorax as you can see highlighted now in green, you see the right pulmonary artery.
 Now, this one is longer and larger than the left one which you can also see here on this image – this is the left pulmonary artery – and as you can see runs horizontally to the right behind the ascending aorta which you can also see here – this is the ascending aorta – and also behind the superior vena cava which you can also see here on this image.

 Now, the right pulmonary artery is also in front of the right bronchus which you cannot clearly see here on this image.
 You just see here a bit of the left one and also in front of the root of the right lung where it divides into 2 branches.